 Parents preparing to send children back to school may want to look at the required immunizations, available in the PDF document in the Photos section of this article.

-The state Department of Health and Senior Services (DOHSS) sets the immunization requirements for all school-aged children, from day care programs to seniors in high school.
+, from day care programs to seniors in high school.

 Information on the diseases below, their symptoms and possible consequences are taken from the Centers for Disease Control (CDC), which publishes Vaccine Information Statements (VIS) for the most common vaccines.
 VISs for the immunizations described below may be found in the Photos section of this article.